Ibuprofen1000mg/slurm-docker-ssh/README.md

 Created by: Rodrigo Ancavil del Pino

+IMPROVED VERSION: EACH NODE AND THE MASTER NODE CONTAINS A RUNNING SSH SERVER FOR LOCAL ADMINISTRATION!

 To run slurm cluster environment you must execute:

      $ docker-compose -f docker-compose-jupyter.yml up -d